starfrich/aztec/README.md

 ---

-## 💸 Will I Earn Real Rewards for Running a Node?

-**No.**
-The Public Testnet is strictly a dry-run environment.
-There are no token incentives and no real economic stakes at this stage — but your feedback and uptime will play a vital role in ensuring a reliable and secure mainnet launch.

----

 ## RPC

 Most free RPC services have limitations, but don't worry, we've got you covered.
 At just $20/month, it's much cheaper than other providers that can charge more.
-DM me on Telegram @starfishprerich, and we can work something out.
+DM me on Telegram [starfish](https://t.me/starfishprerich) OR [robapuros](https://t.me/Robapuros), and we can work something out.

 > $20/month is per IP, meaning $20 for 1 IP for 1 month.

 > We can only cover 5 ip for now.

+---

+## 💸 Will I Earn Real Rewards for Running a Node?

+**No.**
+The Public Testnet is strictly a dry-run environment.
+There are no token incentives and no real economic stakes at this stage — but your feedback and uptime will play a vital role in ensuring a reliable and secure mainnet launch.

 ---